Learn how to grow sage… It’s easier than you think!

 I’m walking you through different sage plants, how to choose the right varieties, climate needs, how to grow sage and care for it through harvest!
 We’ll delving into every aspect of growing sage, maintenance, and how to use it!

-From planting sage seeds and selecting the perfect location in your garden bed to pruning, harvesting, and propagating new sage plants… We’ll cover it all!
-You’ll learn how to care for sage, prevent common pests and diseases… And even how to use sage in culinary and medicinally!
+From planting sage seeds and selecting the perfect location in your garden bed to pruning, harvesting, and propagating new sage plants...
+We'll cover it all!
+You'll learn how to care for sage, prevent common pests and diseases.

-Whether you’re seasoning a meal, crafting a soothing herbal remedy, or simply savoring the sight and scent of sage in your garden… You’ll be equipped with the knowledge to make the most of sage!
+Whether you're seasoning a meal or simply savoring the sight and scent of sage in your garden...
+You'll be equipped with the knowledge to make the most of sage!
 Happy gardening!

 Common Sage (Salvia officinalis)

-Common Sage is the quintessential sage variety, known for its gray-green leaves and strong, earthy flavor.
-It is a staple in many herb gardens and is widely used in both culinary and medicinal preparations.
+Common Sage is the typical sage variety, known for its gray-green leaves and strong, earthy flavor.
+It is a staple in many herb gardens and is one of my favorite ingredients to use in the kitchen.

 Purple Sage

-Purple Sage – Recognizable by its striking purple leaves, this variety is equally flavorful as common sage.
+Purple Sage - Recognized by its striking purple leaves, this variety is equally flavorful as common sage.
 It adds a pop of color to gardens and dishes alike.

 Tricolor Sage – As the name suggests, this sage variety boasts leaves with multiple colors, including green, purple, and white.
 It’s prized for its ornamental value and culinary uses.